-There is no need to register a user account with the Tap My Data app, although users can do so if they want to.
-You can register your attendance at the church by simply scanning the QR code with a smartphone where the Tap My Data app has been installed.
-If the app is not yet installed, scanning a relevant QR code published in your church will start the app installation process.
+You can register your attendance at the church by simply scanning the QR code with a smartphone on which the Check In Scotland app has been installed.
+If the app is not yet installed, scanning a relevant QR code displayed in your church will start the app installation process.

 Using the smartphone app with QR codes at entrance points in your church gives additional flexibility when it comes to registering attendance of those who visit the church outside regular services.

 If you have any questions concerning this guidance, please send an email to the Church of Scotland Law Department inbox: email@example.com.